Red Sox starter Johnson (shoulder) exits early

-Boston Red Sox starter Brian Johnson left Wednesday night's game against the Philadelphia Phillies in the third inning with left shoulder discomfort.
+Boston Red Sox starter Brian Johnson left Wednesday night's game against the Philadelphia Phillies in the third inning with discomfort in his left shoulder.

 He will be re-evaluated on Friday in Boston.

-Johnson said he started to feel tightness during warm-ups and came out as a precaution.
+Johnson said he started to feel tightness during warm-ups and came out of the game as a precaution.
 After two strong innings, Johnson lost a lot of velocity on his pitches, leading to the Phillies' only offensive outburst of the game in the third inning.

 Johnson is 2-0 with a 4.29 ERA for the Red Sox this year.